devrsi0n/blog/README.md

 - Selected text highlight
 - Weibo share
 - Heading link
+- Like and applause actions, and there is a backend to save data
+- Custom analytics, e.g. article pv(page view)
+  - As Google analytics blocked by many blockers, e.g. ADBlock
 - End to end test by [cypress](https://www.cypress.io/)
-- Like and applause actions

 ## 🚧 Working in progress